Home

 The NLS system of Douglas Engelbart

-The name of the prominent American inventor and computer pioneer Douglas Carl Engelbart (biography of Douglas Engelbart) has already been mentioned several times in this site (see the first computer mouse).
+The name of the prominent American inventor and computer pioneer Douglas Carl Engelbart (biography of Douglas Engelbart) has already been mentioned several times on this site (see the first computer mouse).

 Here we will mention only his system NLS as a first working hypertext system.

-In the late summer of 1945, at the very end of World War II, a young 20 years old US Navy radar technician in the Philippines—Douglas Engelbart, went to the local Red Cross library and picked up a copy of the Atlantic Monthly journal from July, 1945.
+In the late summer of 1945, at the very end of World War II, a young 20-year-old US Navy radar technician in the Philippines — Douglas Engelbart, went to the local Red Cross library and picked up a copy of the Atlantic Monthly journal from July 1945.
 There he stumbled upon an interesting article, namely Vannevar Bush’s work As We May Think, presenting his “memex” automated library system.
-The young Douglas was profoundly influenced by the Bush’s vision of the future of information technology.
+The young Douglas was profoundly influenced by Bush’s vision of the future of information technology.

-In 1950s Engelbart started developing Bush’s ideas, extending them in the broader field of something, which he will later on call Augmenting Human Intellect.
+In the 1950s Engelbart started developing Bush’s ideas, extending them to the broader field of something, which he would later call Augmenting Human Intellect.
 In 1957 he joined the Stanford Research Institute and in 1962 started work on Augmenting Human Intellect: A Conceptual Framework.
 It was a project to develop computer tools to augment human capabilities, for “boosting mankind’s capability for coping with complex, urgent problems”.
-In October, 1962, Engelbart published his own version of Bush’s vision, describing an advanced electronic information system in the paper “Augmenting Human Intellect: A Conceptual Framework” (see the paper “Augmenting Human Intellect”), prepared for the Air Force Office Of Scientific Research and Development
+In October 1962, Engelbart published his own version of Bush’s vision, describing an advanced electronic information system in the paper “Augmenting Human Intellect: A Conceptual Framework” (see the paper “Augmenting Human Intellect”), prepared for the Air Force Office Of Scientific Research and Development

 Engelbart demonstrated creating links between three sample sentences, mentioning: “Here is one standard portrayal, for which I have established a computer process to do the structuring automatically on the basis of the interword links.”…